 - Videos: Videos uploads are similar to articles but with different format optimizations.
 Videos natively support YouTube links (more supports can be added if needed) and any popular video file format (.mp4, .mov, etc.).

 - Quizzes: To ensure your employees have understood the learning material, our interactive quizzes help you test learners' newly acquired knowledge.
 These quizzes come in the form of multiple-choice answers with one correct response (that you define).

 - Tasks: If those going through a learning path should complete a specific task, you would specify this with the task learning element.
-You define what the task is and any associated contacts the learner should reach out to if they need assistance.
+You can define the task, and include any associated contacts the learner can use, should they need assistance.